Karan-bakoriya123/AgricultureAI/README.md

 ---

-Built with ❤️ for Indian farmers.
+Built with ❤️ for Indian farmers